jdpipe/freesteam/branches/b2besses/msexcel/ReadMe.txt

 FREESTEAM XLL
 =============

-The freesteam.xll add-in provides natives Excel function for calculating the properties of water and steam using the IAPWS-IF97 industry-standard steam properties correlations.
+The freesteam add-in provides natives Excel function for calculating the properties of water and steam using the IAPWS-IF97 industry-standard steam properties correlations.

+32 bits version : freesteam.xll
+64 bits version : freesteam-w64.xll

-Using freesteam.xll
+Using xll
 -------------------
 Follow instructions from the link below to load the freesteam.xll add-in in Excel.